 Remembering a Dedicated Colleague and Educator

-The passing of Dr. Susan H. Horwitz, faculty of the Institute for the Family and Associate Professor of Psychiatry last September shocked and saddened the University of Rochester community.
+The passing of Dr. Susan H. Horwitz, faculty of the Institute for the Family and Associate Professor of Psychiatry passed away in September 2009, This was a shock and saddening time for the University of Rochester community.
 Since her death, former students and patients, community leaders, friends and family have honored her memory and her vision.
 Some attended memorials honoring her life and work and many have made gifts to support the establishment of the Dr. Susan H. Horwitz Family Therapy Scholarship Fund.

 The McGowan Foundation, inspired by Dr. Horwitz’ vision for stronger families has established a challenge grant that will match $100,000 in gifts to the Horwitz Scholarship Fund.
 This generous gift will help to endow the Scholarship Fund in perpetuity and provide support this year to a Master’s student in Family Therapy.
 Our ultimate goal is to fully fund a student scholar.

 The Family Therapy Program at the University of Rochester provides education and training in marriage and family therapy, theory and clinical practice.
 Students are schooled in the major approaches to individual, couple and family therapy within a clinical practice, emerging as skilled and experienced therapists ready to serve those in need.